sensorium/Mozzi/README.md

 - Atomic operations not implemented.
 For now I hope I can get away with it due to 32-bitiness.
 Mid-term I hope updateControl() will be called from the main loop, obsoleting the need for atomic blocks
 - For now we keep tables / samples in flash, but that may not be a good solution on the ESP8266, since flash is comparatively slow - but there is also a comparatively huge amount of RAM to use, instead.
   - **Oscillators are essentially unuseable as of now!**
+  - TODO: Does Mozzi actually still need the pgm_read_byte_near, etc. functions?
+I have read that current GCC versions support regular addressing of flash memory, out of the box?
 - Output via external DAC not yet implemented
 - The update control period is rather inexact on ESP8266, as it can only be specified in millisecond resolution.
 This would be fixed, if updateControl() is called from the main loop.
 - Asynchronous analog reads are not implemnted. mozziAnalogRead() relays to analogRead().